bdjang/bdjang.github.io/README.md

 }
 ```

-8. Then in the React component, update the import statement to use the default export:
+8. Update the import statement to use the default export for each React component:

 ```TypeScript
 import styles from "./Project.module.scss";
 ```

-9. Then update the `className` value:
+9. Update the `className` value:

 ```HTML
 <div className={styles.projectDesc}>